CONTACT US NOW | (925) 932-0201

 So let's apply a similar scenario to a relationship.
 You're in a long-term, committed relationship with your partner, and you feel very comfortable with it.
 When you notice him coming to bed later some nights, do you immediately walk out?
 Not likely.
 As human beings, we tend not to cut and run at the first sign of trouble.
 We're equipped to solve problems and work things out, and we default to that strategy – even in romantic relationships.

-That feels like failure, and it makes it hard to feel worthy of forgiveness.
+That feels like a failure, and it makes it hard to feel worthy of forgiveness.

 Every relationship has problems, and every person makes mistakes.
-The women I work with seem to understand this concept in an academic sense, but they can’t apply it to their own situations.
+The partners of sex addicts I work with seem to understand this concept in an academic sense, but they can't apply it to their own situations.
 They see only personal failures, even as they wave off all the ways in which their partner failed them.

 I work with women to remind them that a partnership is a contract.
 When one person doesn't hold up their end of that contract, they have broken it – not you.